 When a district or campus receives a rating of Not Rated, Not Rated: Declared State of Disaster, or Not Rated: Data Integrity Issues, the district or campus shall continue to implement the previously ordered sanctions and interventions.
-If a campus has been ordered to prepare a turnaround plan and then receives a rating of Not Rated, Not Rated: Declared State of Disaster, or Not Rated: Data Integrity Issues, that campus is strongly encouraged, but not required, to implement the approved turnaround plan.
+If a campus has been ordered to prepare a turnaround plan and then receives a rating of Not Rated, Not Rated: Declared State of Disaster, or Not Rated: Data Integrity Issues, that campus will follow the guidance as provided by the TEA School Improvement Division.